How to Do GST Reconciliation in Excel (4 Suitable Methods)

 Selecting PivotTable option from Insert menu for inserting a Pivot Table

-• Choose New Worksheet as the position of the Pivot Table and click OK.
+• Choose New Worksheet as the position for the Pivot Table and click OK.

 Choosing New Worksheet as the position of the Pivot Table

-• In the PivotTable Fileds window, drag the values in the required fields.
+• In the PivotTable Fields window, select the necessary fields:

 Inserting different values as fields in PivotTable Fileds window